rstotler/hack-and-slash-game/README.md

-# Hack And Slash Game
+# Hack and Slash Game

 - 60 FPS
 - Sine, cosine, & slope intercept formula used to slice images/enemies